f4b6a3/tsid-creator/README.md

 ---

-Use a `TsidFactory` instance with a FIXED node identifier to generate TSIDs:
+A `TsidFactory` with a FIXED node identifier:

 ```java
 int node = 256; // max: 2^10